 2. They set SMART goals – and achieve them

 Leaders must be able to give their team direction, so being able to set valuable SMART goals and achieve them consistently is an important skill for future leaders to have.

 TIP: Set and track goal progress with dedicated goal management software

 Individuals who can work with limited resources or under tight deadlines will have the best chance of guiding their team confidently through any obstacles that arise.
 Leaders who are able to overcome challenging situations inspire confidence in teams, and ensure the best outcomes can be reached in any circumstances.

 4. They are reliable and consistent

-While unfaltering consistency and reliability is not essential for every single role, it is absolutely essential for those managing a team.
-Employees who are organised and predictable in their work habits will typically have the best chance of keeping their team on track and ensuring organizational objectives are achieved.
+While unfaltering consistency and reliability are not essential for every single role, they are absolutely essential for those managing a team.
+Employees who are organised and predictable in their work habits will typically have the best chance of keeping their team on track and ensuring organisational objectives are achieved.